AparnaJoshi007/explained/content/2020-05-13-javascript-this.md

 setTimeout(person.fullName, 1000); // undefined undefined
 ```

-The above code works similar to how the context of `this` changes when it is assgined to a variable.
-One can assume that the setTimeOut function has a variable which takes the function as a parameter, and then it executes on the global object.
-Since global object doesn't contain the definition to **firstName** and **lastName**, the value is printed as `undefined`.
+The above code works similarly to how the context of `this` changes when it is assigned to a variable.
+One can assume that the setTimeOut function has a variable that takes the function as a parameter, and then it executes on the global object.
+Since the global object doesn't contain the definition to **firstName** and **lastName**, the value is printed as `undefined`.

 To fix this, we need to bind the value of `this` to the object on which it should be applied.
 This is a pattern most commonly seen when we are defining callback functions to the javascript events.